Voice-Lab/VoiceLab/README.md

 ![Settings window](docs/_static/settings.png)

-To choose different analyses, select the `Use Advanced Settings`{.python .sourceCode} checkbox.
+To choose different analyses, select the `Use Advanced Settings` checkbox.
 From here, you\'ll be given the option to select different analyses.
 You can also change any analysis parameters.
 If you do change analysis parameters, make sure you know what you are doing, and remember that those same analysis parameters will be used on all